senajeon/Data-Scientist/README.md

 Session 1, 2: Introduction & Installation Hadoop on Linux

-Session 3, 4: Change data in json and txt to Data Frame in PySpark using Python and SQL
+Session 3, 4: Change data in json and txt to Data Frame in PySpark using Python and SQL.

+Laod data (500k rows, 70,000k columns) into pyspark and change the loaded data into python dataframe.

 --------------------------------------------------------------------------------------------------------------------------------------------------------------------------------